Type I or II diabetes?

 "The most common symptom of the disease is excessive thirst, without a valid reason.
 Drinking several liters of fluids a day and becoming dehydrated may indicate the development of diabetes.
 Other signs of diabetic problems include lethargy, lack of fitness, and easy fatigue, which may be due to electrolyte imbalances.
 Inflammation of the urinary tract and genital area is also characteristic.
 This is caused by urine containing a large amount of glucose, which provides an excellent breeding ground for bacteria.".

 Observing any alarming changes should prompt a prompt visit to the doctor.
-The condition can be confirmed with a blood and urine test for sugar.
-If blood glucose levels are higher than 200 mg /dl , and if the fasting blood glucose level is higher than 125 mg /dl , diabetes can be diagnosed.
+The condition can be confirmed with a blood and urine test for sugar, and further treatment and monitoring should be undertaken under the supervision of a diabetologist in Lublin.
+If blood glucose levels are higher than 200 mg/dl at any time of day, and the fasting result is above 125 mg/dl, diabetes can be diagnosed.

 Type I diabetes